hfrcoin/HFRcoin/README.md

  - 2.5 minute block targets
  - subsidy halves in 840k blocks (~4 years)
  - ~1.01 million total coins

-The rest is the same as Bitcoin.
  - 0.6 coins per block
  - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Hfrcoin client sofware, see http://www.hfrcoin.org.
+For more information, as well as an immediately useable, binary version of the Hfrcoin client sofware, see http://www.hfrco.in

 License
 -------